Image Matching by Bare Homography: Evaluation

 \subsubsection{Non-planar dataset}

-this includes 92 different scenes with up to three image pair for each scene, for a total of 142 image pairs, plus four upright image pairs obtained from the original non-upright image pairs as for the planar dataset.
-The non-planar dataset extends the one employed in~\cite{dtm}, already containing among the others scenes from the Stretcha and DTU datasets, and others scene quite known in the computer vision community, with further 30 scenes which come mainly from the Aachen Day-Night dataset, the IMC-PT datasets, and with additional challenging historical image pairs from~\cite{low3d} and of interest for cultural heritage~\cite{cultural_heritage}.
+This includes 92 different scenes with up to three image pair for each scene, for a total of 142 image pairs, plus four upright image pairs obtained from the original non-upright image pairs.
 Fig.~\ref{npd} shows the thumbnail gallery of the scene of the non-planar dataset.
-Overall, the variety of scenes provides several challenging scenarios, with a low overlap with the training data of the evaluated deep methods, mostly limited to the IMC-PT dataset, hence better able to provide insight of the general real performances.
+Overall, the variety of scenes provides several challenging scenarios.